Some people distrust God because they object to the killings in the Bible that he either initiated directly or ordered the Israelites to carry out.

 Unfortunately, he did not.

-God would have likewise spared the flood victims, firstborn Egyptian males, and Canaanite casualties if sufficient numbers of the respective populations had repented.
+God would likewise have spared the flood victims and Canaanite casualties if sufficient numbers of each population had repented.
+He would have also spared the firstborn Egyptian males if the Pharaoh had released the Israelites.

 Fair Questions

-What about the people who were unaware of Noah and the ark because they lived far away and never met any traveling merchants who could brief them?
-It seems unfair for God to drown these folks.
+What about the people who were unaware of Noah and the ark because they lived far away and never met any traveling merchants who could have briefed them?
+It seems unfair for God to drown them.

-Everyone alive at the time of the flood had the same opportunity to repent of their sins, regardless of where they lived.
+Everyone alive at the time of the flood had the same opportunity to repent of their sins, regardless of their location.

 The people living far from Noah knew of God’s existence through his natural revelation and of his moral superiority through their consciences.

-Consequently, Adam’s interactions with God and the serpent in the Garden of Eden and the lessons he learned about obedience and repentance were likely part of their oral tradition, just as they were for the Israelites.
+Consequently, Adam’s interactions with God and the serpent in the Garden of Eden, along with the lessons he learned about obedience and repentance, were likely part of their oral tradition, as they were for the Israelites.

-As he does with unbelievers today, God enlightened these folks about his mercy and forgiveness at critical junctures, hoping to prompt their repentance.
+As he does with unbelievers today, God enlightened these people about his mercy and forgiveness at critical junctures, in hopes of prompting their repentance.

-What about the innocent children who drowned in the great flood or perished when the Israelites conquered the Canaanite city-states in which they lived?
-It seems unfair for God to ordain their killing.
+What about the innocent children who drowned in the great flood or perished when the Israelites conquered the Canaanite city-states where they lived?
+It seems unfair for God to ordain their deaths.

-Children often suffer the consequences of parental sins, unfortunately.
+Unfortunately, children often suffer the consequences of parental sins.

-Today, some die in car accidents because a mom or dad drove drunk.
-Others end up in foster care because of parental neglect or abuse.
+Today, some are killed in car accidents because a parent was drunk while driving.
+Others die because of parental neglect or abuse.

-Scripture indicates that the children killed in these ancient cataclysms, who were too young to comprehend God’s salvation plan, were immediately ushered into heaven upon their death.
+Scripture indicates that the children killed in these ancient cataclysms, who were too young to comprehend God’s salvation plan, were immediately ushered into heaven upon their deaths.

-The older children who understood it had the same opportunity to repent of their sins as the adults.
+The older children who understood it had the same opportunity to repent of their sins as the adults did.

 Were people forever doomed once the rains began, the fire and brimstone fell, or the Israelites invaded?
 Or could they still qualify for heaven in their final hours?